arkly-io/arweave-api/README.md

 To start the server locally, run `uvicorn main:app --reload`

-To test out endpoints, run `python3 test_routes.py`
+## Testing

+In the root folder, start the server locally and then use `pytest -v` to execute the unit tests.

 ## Endpoint documentation :scroll:

 Documentation for the API endpoints comes in two variants:

-## Testing

-In the root folder, start the server locally and then use `pytest -v` to execute the unit tests.

 ### OpenAPI (Swagger): Interactive API docs